-Your rental lease agreement is perhaps the most important document you'll create, negotiate, and execute as a rental property owner.
-It's what you'll refer to if your tenant has a question, and you'll need to have it handy if a dispute should arise between you and the tenant.
+Your written rental agreement is the most crucial document you'll create, negotiate, and execute as a rental property owner.
+It's what you'll refer to if your new tenant has a question, and you'll need to have it handy if a dispute should arise between you and the tenant.
 The lease agreement tells each party what their expectations and responsibilities are.

-Without a strong lease agreement, your property is at risk, and so is your relationship with your tenant.
-Today, we’re talking about some of the things you absolutely must have in your lease agreement, and what you should avoid when you're trying to decide where to find one and how to write it.
+Without a strong lease agreement, your property is at risk, and so is your relationship with your potential tenant.
+Here are some of the things you absolutely must have in your lease agreement and what you should avoid when you're trying to decide where to find one and how to write it.

 Purpose of a Rental Lease Agreement

-The basic purpose of a rental lease agreement is to establish a contract between you and your tenants about what will happen.
-As the landlord, you are agreeing to provide a safe and habitable property for a certain amount of time and at a certain rental amount.
+The primary purpose of a rental lease agreement is to establish a contract between you and your tenants.
+As the landlord, you agree to provide a safe and habitable property for a certain amount of time and at a certain rental amount.
 Your tenants, in exchange, are agreeing to pay you a specific sum of money in order to live in that home.

 Basic Subjects to Cover in the Lease